denten-books/plain-text/3-format.md

-of the page" at the level of the model can then be rendered one way at the bottom of a specific page of a certain size, like A1 (841mm × 1,189mm) for example, and in another way at the bottom of another specific piece of paper of a much smaller A4-sized sheet (210mm × 297mm).[^ln4-iso216]
+of the page" at the level of the model can then be rendered one way at the bottom of a specific page of a certain size, like A1 (841mm × 1,189mm) for example, and in another way at the bottom of another specific piece of paper of a much smaller A4-sized sheet (210mm × 297mm).[^ln4-iso216] Viewing and printing operations constitute a movement opposite to that of optical character recognition.
+In printing a document, the machine creates a static image flattening out layers of content and visual style.
+The abstract objects are reified into the concrete. [@furuta_document_1982, 419-20;

-In yet another formative paper in the history of contemporary textuality, Brian Kernighan and Joseph Ossanna describe TROFF, a text processor written circa 1973 for the PDP-11 outputting to Graphic Systems Cat typesetter.
-In 1979, Kernighan reports modifying the original program to produce output for a greater variety of typesetters.
-Kernighan explains, "TROFF produces its output in a device-independent form," and its output "must be processed by a drive for that device to produce printed output" [@kernighan_troff_1992].

-This stage flattens out the layers of ideas and visual style, to render them and to make them visible on screen or page [@furuta_document_1982, 419-20;
 @kimura_structure_1984].
-Similar to Hegel's "universal concrete," the "formatting layer" in the Document Object Model bridges the gap between ideas and matter.
-Formatting is where ideas connect to physical shape.
-This is a most delicate operation, for in giving shape to abstract ideas formatting does something more notable than mere application of visual style.
-Formatter designers from TROFF to FORMAT consistently describe their programs in explicit terms of instrumental control.
-Berns, for example, explains that "text control" as implemented in FORMAT aims to accomplish four "basic" tasks: "to read the input, to interpret and convert the input as required; to keep the document flowing smoothly from line to line, column to column, and page to page, unless otherwise instructed, and to break this automatic flow as directed" [@berns_description_1969].

-Because formatting governs both meaning-carrying and purely decorative elements, text control can involve operations like "replace word," "make invisible," or "insert file."
-These commands intertwine with "free-form" abstract and ideational content at the formatting level, to come into being in the "viewing" stage of text processing, where the layers flatten across "a two-dimensional space" in view of the user.
-SCRIPT and the related Generalized Markup Language (GML) developed in the late 1960s by IBM (originally for use on the CP67/CMS time-sharing system), and now at the basis of ubiquitous XML and HTML markup languages through ISO 8879, describes a number of such text transformations that occur to "generate the proper output form."
+For example, SCRIPT and the related Generalized Markup Language (GML) developed in the late 1960s by IBM (originally for use on the CP67/CMS time-sharing system), and now at the basis of ubiquitous XML and HTML markup languages through ISO 8879, describes a number of such text transformations that occur to "generate the proper output form."
 In formatting, SCRIPT represents the "logical topology" of text in its "canonical form" to produce an "intermediate data structure," which it then "'unfolds' all at once" by "'peeling' the data structure one level at a time" [@madnick_script_1968, 97].
-As plain text, text control, and user command flows intertwine, the structure of data on the disk no longer corresponds to what is visible at the level of user terminal or line printer.
-Unlike many of the modern text editors, SCRIPT, TROFF, and FORMAT make all of the laminate components in their onion-like layered structure available to users for examination.
-But as we will see shortly, the condition of complete system visibility persists only for a short period in history.
-Once incorporated, the Document Object Model gains a measure of opacity and even legal protection from "unauthorized access" to protected innermost document layers.

-Whatever model of semiotics one subscribed to in the late 1960s, the DOM fixed the shape of the sign in accordance to emerging technology.
-The document object model continues to structure contemporary text in all its forms: from print typesetting software to web pages.
-It gives the material basis to the conditions of contemporary text production.

 !["System Command and Data Flow."
-Data structures at "disk file" level do not necessarily correspond to text structures at "user terminal" or "line printer" levels [@madnick_script_1968, 98].](images/script.png)
+Flows and transformations between data structures at "disk file" level and text structures at the "user terminal" and the "line printer" levels [@madnick_script_1968, 98].](images/script.png)

+The format must not however be reduced to the mere application of visual style to words.
+Formatter designers from TROFF to FORMAT explicitly describe their programs in terms of instrumental *control*.
+For example, Richard Berns, the IBM engineer-developer of FORMAT, writes that in his program, "text control" aims to accomplish four "basic" tasks: "to read the input, to interpret and convert the input as required; to keep the document flowing smoothly from line to line, column to column, and page to page, unless otherwise instructed, and to break this automatic flow as directed."
+In FORMAT the document consists of text and intermixed "command words" [@berns_description_1969, 141].
+The *TROFF User's Manual* describes text processing in terms of accepting "lines of text interspersed with lines of format control information" [@kernighan_troff_1992, 3].
+Because format concerns both meaning-carrying and purely decorative elements, text control can involve operations like "replace word," "make invisible," or "insert file."
+These commands intertwine with "free-form" abstract and ideational content at the formatting level, to come into being in the "viewing" stage of text processing, where the layers flatten across "a two-dimensional space" in view of the user.
+In this onion-like, layered way formatting instructions govern the reification of abstract content models into specific documents, shaping the idea in the process of becoming a thing.

 ### 3.4 Smart Contracts